Making the Most of a Small Room - Storage and Layout Tips for Limited Space

 1. Use Vertical Space

 Floor area is limited but wall height is not.
 Wall shelves, tension rods, and hanging storage keep the floor clear.
 The more visible floor, the larger the room feels.
+Specifically, the space from 180cm height to the ceiling is unused in most homes.
+Installing tension shelves in this "dead zone" alone adds the storage capacity of an entire bookcase.

 2. Choose Multi-Function Furniture

 Storage beds, folding tables, ottoman storage boxes.
 Giving each piece two or more functions reduces furniture count and frees space.
-(Books on storage solutions can also be helpful)
+Books on storage solutions can also be helpful

 3. Use Color and Light to Create Illusion

 Light colors like white and beige make spaces feel larger.
 Hanging curtains near the ceiling and placing mirrors add perceived depth.
 Visual tricks make rooms feel bigger than their actual size.
-(Books on interior design offer concrete ideas)
+Books on interior design offer concrete ideas

 Working with Japanese-Scale Living Spaces